 Mary and MHT attended some of the same Brattleboro schools during their early years, but once his family moved to South Vernon I don't know how often they saw each other.
 After he began his career as a telegrapher in distant cities, I wonder how often he got back to Brattleboro for visits.
 And I wish I knew at what point they began courting and decided to marry.

-At St. Michael's Catholic Church in on 1 Sep 1885, she and MHT were married.
-Mary left her job at a local Brattleboro business, Leonard & Roess Cigar Shop, whose employees gifted the happy couple with a china tea set.
+At St. Michael's Catholic Church in on 1 September 1885, she and MHT were married.
+Mary left her job at a local Brattleboro business, Leonard and Roess Cigar Shop, whose employees gifted the happy couple with a china tea set.
 They honeymooned in Boston, then moved to Brooklyn New York.
-Mary returned to Brattleboro to have her first 2 children, Kitty and Harry; the other 6 were born in Brooklyn--Ed, Gert, Frank, Alice, Marian, Charles.
+Mary returned to Brattleboro to have her first two children, Kitty (1886) and Harry (1888); the other six were born in Brooklyn--Ed, Gert, Frank, Alice, Marian, Charles.
 The family bought a house in the Bay Ridge section in the 1890s.
 They were able to afford music lessons and other niceties.
 Harry and Charlie both died as toddlers.

-MHT's early death on 26 Dec 1901 at age 40 had far-reaching effects.
+MHT's early death on 26 December 1901 at age 40 had far-reaching effects.
 Some family members suspect MHT had debts to pay off from stock market losses.
 The newly-impoverished widow went to work as a nurse.
-My grandmother Alice and her sister Marian were sent to live with MHT's mother.
+My grandmother Alice and her sister Marian were sent to live with MHT's mother, further east in Brooklyn.
 Frank was sent to St. John's Boys Home.
 The family was able to keep their house; in the late 19-teens they moved into a Brooklyn apartment.

-2 months before her death in 1930, Mary had retired, was living with her youngest daughter who probably helped pay the $50/month rent on their Brooklyn apartment; they afforded a radio.
+Two months before her death in 1930, Mary had retired, was living with her youngest daughter who probably helped pay the $50/month rent on their Brooklyn apartment.
+They owned a radio according to the US Census.
 She is buried in Holy Cross Cemetery in Brooklyn next to Harry and Charlie.